artemyarulin/react-native-raw-http/README.md

 - `(string)url` - is url to request
 - `(object)options` is a object which can have following properties:
   - `(string)method` - Http method like `GET`,`POST`
+  - `(object)headers` - Request headers
+  - `(string)body` - Request body
   - `(bool)autoRedirects` - when set to `true` automatically follows redirect
-  - `(function(cookies,headers,url))cookieHandler` - functions which will be called when server reterned `Set-Cookie` header.
-Function will be called with list of cookies, headers and url of the request
-- `(function(err,headers,resp))cb` - callback which will be called separatly for each received HTTP headers and HTTP body.
+- `(function(err,headers,resp,cookies,location))cb` - callback which will be called separatly for each received HTTP headers and HTTP body.
 If `autoRedirects` set to true callback will be called for new location headers and body as well